Check GPU frequency and temperature

 glxinfo | grep "OpenGL version"

-# Check governor status (if installed)
+# Check governor status

-systemctl status oberon-governor
+systemctl status cyan-skillfish-governor-smu

-# or
+# or if using TT governor:

-systemctl status cyan-skillfish-governor
+# systemctl status cyan-skillfish-governor-tt

 GPU Locked at 1500MHz¶